 Committee on Securities Regulations, Member 2002 - 2005

-Mr. Siegel is a Partner, Chief Compliance Officer and Chief Regulatory Counsel of Perella Weinberg Partners, a privately-owned financial services firm that provides corporate advisory and asset management services to clients around the world.
-Mr. Siegel heads the company’s Compliance Division and is responsible for a wide range of matters, including those relating to the firm’s mergers, acquisitions and financial restructuring advisory services as well as the formation and operation of its private investment funds.
+Mr. Siegel is Partner, Chief Compliance Officer and Chief Regulatory Counsel of Perella Weinberg Partners, a privately-owned financial services firm that provides corporate advisory and asset management services to clients around the world.
+Prior to May 2014, Mr. Siegel headed the company’s Law & Compliance Division with responsibility for a wide range of legal and regulatory matters, including those relating to the firm’s mergers, acquisitions and financial restructuring advisory services as well as the formation and operation of its private investment funds.

 Mr. Siegel is a member of the American, New York State and New York City Bar Associations as well as the Association of Corporate Counsel.
 Mr. Siegel is admitted to the Bar of the State of New York and has been designated a Certified Regulatory and Compliance Professional by FINRA and Wharton.